What Are The 10 Undiscovered Islands?

 Tetepare Island is a 2.6 square mile uninhabited island in the Cook Islands.
 It was home to an indigenous population (the Tetepare) for many centuries before being abandoned as Christians replaced their traditional Polynesian religious beliefs with Christianity after missionaries arrived.

-The island was never resettled or reconsecrated and over time became covered in dry, scruffy bush which today provides a lovely bird watching experience on Tetepare Island that you won’t find anywhere else in the world.
+The island was never resettled or reconsecrated and, over time, became covered in dry, scruffy bush.
+Which today provides a lovely bird-watching experience on Tetepare Island that you won’t find anywhere else in the world.

 10. Maldives Desert Islands